ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 You can specify that backups be kept from 1 to 30 days (default).
 The retention period can't be shorter than the backup frequency or you'll get an error.

-You can also specify the number of backups to retain, 100 per volume, after which the oldest backups are deleted.
+You can also specify the number of backups to retain, up to 750 per volume, after which the oldest backups are deleted.

 ## Are there limitations on how many backups I can take?
 {: faq}
 {: #faq-baas-limitations}

 Yes.
-You can create 10 backup policies per account and up to 100 backups of a volume.
+You can create 10 backup policies per account and up to 750 backups of a volume.
 For other limitations of this release, see [Limitations in this release](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-limitations).

 ## How do I create a new volume from a backup?